fusionpbx/fusionpbx-docs/source/additional_information/nat.rst

 `FreeSWITCH documented infomation on NAT`_

-NAT Example: If you have a static ip and freeswitch is behind a firewall
+NAT Example: If you have a static ip.

 * autonat:xxx.xxx.xxx.xxx  (for the static ip)

+NAT Example: FreeSWITCH is behind a firewall

 * If using UPnP or PMP on the firewall
 * Some routers you would need to disable or enable (usually disable) SIP ALG